 Depending on the variety, it takes approximately 3 to 4 years for coffee trees to grow and come to fruition.
-When the coffee cherries turn a deep red, they’re ready to pick, and a coffee harvest takes place either once or twice a year.
+Once the coffee cherries turn a deep red, they’re ready to harvest which happens once or twice a year.

 Picking selectively by hand means pickers will only choose the ripest of cherries, leaving the others to ripen further.
 Stripping is an alternative way of harvesting.
-Stripping either by hand or increasingly, by machine, harvests entire branches.
+Stripping either by hand or increasingly, by machine, is quicker because it harvests entire branches.
 To get a more premium coffee taste, selective picking is the best.
-It’s a more labour intensive and time-consuming method which consequently is reflected in the higher price.
+Selective picking is more labour intensive and time-consuming which makes it more expensive.

 Sort and process